AbraTM/EZ-Backend/README.md

 ---

+## Some of test cases

+All API endpoints, request/response schemas, and expected behaviors (including validations) are fully documented in the interactive Swagger UI.
+You can view and interact with them at http://127.0.0.1:8000/docs#.

+I will add detailed written test cases and example steps to this README soon.

+---

 ## How do you plan on deploying this to the production environment?

 I would use Docker to containerize the application, which makes it easy to package all dependencies, ensures consistency across environments, and simplifies scaling and updates.